quasicomputational/mega/README.markdown

   It's not very comprehensive: I'm adding things as I find I need them.

-* [q4c12-validate](packages/validate) is the alternative `Applicative`
-  instance for `Either`.
-You could get this from the `either` package if you weren't annoyed by the transitive dependencies.

 * [q4c12-optic](packages/optic) is `Iso` and `Prism` from `lens`.
 Just use `lens`.